 Edible Cashew Cookie "Dough"

-- ½ cup creamy cashew butter If using unsalted, add ⅛ tsp salt
+- ½ cup creamy cashew butter If using unsalted, add ⅛ teaspoon salt

-- 2-3 tsp maple syrup or other liquid sweetener of choice
+- 2-3 teaspoon maple syrup or other liquid sweetener of choice

-- 3-4 tbsp unsweetened cashew milk or other preferred non-dairy milk
+- 3-4 tablespoon unsweetened cashew milk or other preferred non-dairy milk

 - ¼ cup chocolate chips, sprinkles, or other favorite add-ins optional